international public policy forum

 Ages: Grades 9-12 (HS)

-Last year, 6 Westfield students had an absolutely amazing experience participating in IPPF.
+In 2017, 6 Westfield students had an absolutely amazing experience participating in IPPF.
 Despite it being our first time with this new format, Westfield went all the way becoming the #1 International Public Policy Forum high school team in the world!!
 This competition demanded a tremendous commitment on the part of the team members.
 In return, they learned an incredible amount.
 I am an appellate attorney and used to teach Legal Writing at UConn Law School.
 The IPPF experience last year amounted to a college-level course and writing seminar.
 Working with the same topic over the course of 9 months allowed these kids to delve into the nuances of incredibly complicated international, political, economic and philosophical ideas and really grapple with them.
 Each round, their thinking and written product got clearer and better.
 This is a very unique opportunity but students need to be sure they have the time to give it.
 We had an informational meeting on Monday, September 18th during which we explained in detail what would be required.